davidk01/function-machine/README.md

-The goal isn't to do anything tricky with syntax and grammars so we focus on just using/parsing s-expressions and then doing the required transformations starting from s-expressions.
+The goal isn't to do anything tricky with syntax and grammars so we focus on just using/parsing s-expressions.
 The syntax in the book is

     e ::= b | x | op e | e op e |
       (if e then e else e) | (e e ... e) |